Governance — 2023–2026

 Your congregation or parish has the right to vote directly, through a pastoral voter (a pastor called and installed to the congregation or parish) and a lay voter (a member of the congregation or parish who is not an ordained or commissioned minister on the roster of the Synod, whether active, candidate, or emeritus) for President of the Synod.

-Watch the mail for an envelope to be sent on October 22, 2022, with information on how to register your congregation’s or multi-congregation’s pastoral voter and lay voter.
-Voter registration must be completed by the end of March 19, 2023, at midnight Central time.
+For the 2026 convention: Watch the mail for an envelope to be mailed to arrive or about October 18, 2025, containing information on how to register your congregation’s or multi-congregation’s pastoral voter and lay voter.
+Voter registration must be completed by the end of March 15, 2026, at midnight Central time.

 Your congregation should make certain that your voter(s) will be available to participate (see dates below).
 Voters without computers should plan to obtain the use of a computer and, if needed, assistance perhaps from a family member or the church office.
 Accurate mail and email addresses are essential to provide this necessary election participation information.